justinethier/husk-scheme/README.markdown

 Installation
 ------------

-1. <b>Install prerequisites</b>: You will need the [Haskell Platform](http://hackage.haskell.org/platform/), if you don't already have a recent copy installed.
+1. <b>Prerequisites</b>: You will need the [Haskell Platform](http://hackage.haskell.org/platform/) if you don't already have a recent copy installed.

 2. <b>Install Husk</b> using [cabal](http://www.haskell.org/cabal/):

         cabal update
         cabal install husk-scheme

 3. <b>Adjust your PATH</b>: Before running Husk you may also need to add the cabal executable directory to your path.
 On Linux this is `~/.cabal/bin`.

-Now you are ready to start up the interpreter:
+4. Now you are ready to start up the interpreter:

         justin@my-pc$ huski
           _               _        __                 _